-Almost 80 percent of the calls we receive are form emergency medical care, compared to just 20 percent for fire suppression.
+Over 80 percent of the calls we receive are for emergency medical care, compared to 20 percent for fire suppression.
 Our career personnel are trained to a minimum of Washington State Emergency Medical Technician.
 Twenty-six of our career personnel are state certified Advanced Life Support (ALS) Paramedics.
 We provide ALS-Paramedic services on each of our 5 career-staffed apparatus at all times.
 Through the highest training standards, state-of-the-art equipment, the skills and dedication of our personnel, and a modern emergency care delivery system, the department provides the best service available.

 ALS vs. BLS

 What is the difference between Advanced Life Support (ALS) and Basic Life Support (BLS)?

 Basic Life Support includes treatments such as CPR, bleeding control and first aid.

 Advanced Life Support is the advanced care provided by paramedics under the direction of a physician.
 The care includes administering life-saving medications, giving shots and starting intravenous lifelines, reading cardiac rhythms and diagnosing/treating an early stage heart attack or stroke.
 Paramedics can support breathing with tubes and ventilation devices.
 A significant number of additional hours of training is required to become certified as a paramedic.